ClarkHobbie/common/README.md

 * com.ltsllc.commons.util
   * Bag - the bag data structure
   * BagIterator - an iterator for a bag
+  * ImprovedArray - a class that improves on the Array class by adding methods like restOf
   * ImprovedPaths - an improved version of the Paths class with methods like toPath(File) and appendToPath
   * ImprovedRandom - an improved version of the Random class with methods like nextInt and